onpreeya-srisai/onpreeya-srisai/README.md

 # Hi, I'm Onpreeya.
 Welcome to my github profile👋
+I’m a senior university student at Kasetsart University Sriracha Campus.
+My major is computer engineering and informatics.
+I’m studying the data science category.

 <!--
 **onpreeya-srisai/onpreeya-srisai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.